xinhe97/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Xin He is a Tenure-Track Associate Professor of Finance at School of Management University of Science and Technology of China.
-He obtained his Ph.D. degree from City University of Hong Kong and B.S. degree from Shanghai Jiao Tong University.
-His research interest is Machine Learning in Finance, at the intersection of Financial Technology, Machine Learning, Data Science, Textual Analysis, Quantitative Investment, and Financial Econometrics.
-Currently, he focuses on developing machine learning solutions for big data challenges in empirical asset pricing.
+Xin He (Sean) is a Tenure-Track Associate Professor of Finance at School of Management University of Science and Technology of China.
+His research interest is Machine Learning in Finance, especially to develop machine learning solutions for big data challenges in empirical asset pricing.
+His work has been published in leading journals such as the Journal of Financial Economics and International Review of Finance.
+Sean’s research has been acknowledged by practitioners, receiving research awards from INQUIRE Europe and the AQR Insight Award.

 ### News